How popular is Keir Starmer?

 As of day 300, Starmer ranked the worst performing Prime Minister of the last nine (once you exclude, of course, Liz Truss).

-Approval ratings are important to measure that public goodwill.
+Approval ratings are important to measure the public goodwill.
 But in isolation they can be deceiving.
 Boris Johnson and David Cameron both went to the country in the net negative.
-But it didn’t matter, for their Labour counterparts were vastly more unpopular.
+But it didn’t matter, for their Labour counterparts were vastly more unpopular in comparison.

 This page is LIVE, and updates when the Britain Elects Poll Tracker is updated.